Second Macedonian War: Second Roman-Pergamene-Rhodian naval campaign

-Winter negotiations
+Peloponnese and Winter negotiations

+The fleet travelled back around Attica to Cenchreae and placed Corinth under siege.
+From there, Lucius, Attalus, the Rhodians, and the Athenians sent ambassadors to the Achaian League in order to bring them into the war on the Roman side.
+The league held an assembly at Sicyon to decide how to respond, which was extremely contentious.
+On the one hand, the Achaians were still at war with Sparta and they were allied to Macedonia, but on the other hand their new chief magistrate Aristaenus was pro-Roman and the Romans promised to give the city of Corinth to the League.
+The representatives of Argos, Megalopolis, and Dyme, which all had particularly strong ties with Philip, left the meeting.
+The rest of the assembly voted to join the anti-Macedonian alliance.
+The Achaean army joined the other forces besieging Corinth, but after fierce fighting the siege had to be abandoned when 1,500 Macedonian reinforcements commanded by Philokles arrived from Boiotia.
+From Corinth, Philokles was invited to take control of Argos by pro-Macedonians in the city, which he did without a fight.

 Over the winter of 198/197 BC, Philip declared his willingness to make peace.
 The parties met at Nicaea in Locris in November 198 - Philip sailed from Demetrias, but he refused to disembark and meet Flamininus and his allies on the beach, so he addressed them from the prow of his ship.
 To prolong the proceedings, Flamininus insisted that all his allies should be present at the negotiations.
 He then reiterated his demands that Philip should withdraw all his garrisons from Greece, Illyria, and Asia Minor.
 Philip was not prepared to go this far and he was persuaded to send an embassy to the Roman Senate.
 When this embassy reached Rome, the Senate demanded that Philip surrender the "fetters of Greece," Demetrias, Chalcis, and Corinth, but Philip's envoys claimed they had no permission to agree to this, so the war continued.

 According to Polybius and Plutarch, these negotiations were manipulated by Flamininus - Philip's overtures had come just as elections were being held in Rome.
 Flamininus was eager to take the credit for ending the war, but he did not yet know whether his command would be prolonged and had intended to make a quick peace deal with Philip, if it was not.
 He therefore dragged out the negotiations until he learnt that his command had been prorogued and then had his friends in Rome scupper the meeting in the Senate.
 Once this had become clear, Philip attempted to free up his forces by handing the city of Argos over to Nabis of Sparta, but Nabis then engineered a revolution in the city and organised a conference with Flamininus, Attalus and the Achaeans at Mycenae, at which he agreed to stop attacking the Achaeans and to supply troops to the Romans.